pramnora/ChatGPT/README.md

 - create a QBASIC program
 - etc.
 ...and, immediately, straight away...the bot will simply do all of the coding for you;
-all you as the AI user needs to do is to merely 'copy and paste'...then, hit run...and, all done/finished!
+all you as the AI user needs to do is to merely 'copy and paste'...then, hit run...; coding job all done/finished;
+furthermore, it does all of this code creation in around a second or so...depending on how complex the question you ask is.